Best alternatives to Gmail to protect your privacy

 Based in Germany, Global Mail Exchange (GMX) is a reliable Gmail alternative.
 As it was founded back in 1997, it offers time-tested and high-quality services.

-For protection, it uses TLS/SSL, the same type of encryption that Gmail uses to protect your emails while they’re in transit.
+For protection, GMX uses TLS/SSL, the same type of encryption that Gmail uses to protect your emails while they’re in transit.
 Unlike Gmail, however, your emails won’t be scanned for keywords to be used for advertising purposes later.

 Together with a mailbox, users get to take advantage of a free calendar, spam filter, and foolproof antivirus.
 As GMX now has over 11 million active users, it stands out as one of the biggest competitors to Gmail.

-After getting a GMX account, users can enjoy 65GB of storage space per one account.
+After getting a GMX account, users can enjoy 65GB of storage space per account.
 Therefore, if you need more storage space, you can always create another GMX account.
 Plus, the maximum email attachment size is 50MB, so there are fewer restrictions if you’re coming from a Gmail account.

 7. Mailbox.org – the biggest email storage